forgetcz/log4js-layouts/README.md

 # Layout appender for log4js-node

-Targeted as "ESNext" module
-This is used for formatting [log] events.
-This is an optional [layout] appender for use with [log4js](https://log4js-node.github.io/log4js-node/).
+This is an optional layout appender for use with [log4js-promises](https://www.npmjs.com/package/log4js-promises).
 Original source package is from : https://www.npmjs.com/package/log4js-json-layout

 possible layouts: